 Mohawk is also keen to promote investment in environmentally responsible production as evidenced by the large offering of products made with recycled and renewable resources and are “dedicated to running our business in the best way we can, and to making a positive impact in our communities”.

 It’s also worth noting that since 1878 Mohawk has developed into a large corporation which, over time, has incorporated other well-known carpet brands such as Karastan, Bigelow, Lees and Durkan.
 But all that really matters for most folk is that Mohawk do have a very, very large range to choose from, all treated with “gold standard” Scotchgard Advanced Repel Technology products.

 Since its humble origins in 1978, Beaulieu America has grown to become the third largest flooring manufacturer and the largest carpet-only maker in the world.
 Sadly, they company filed for bankruptcy in 2017 and its assets were bought by Engineered Flooring LLC.

 With 81 designs to choose from, each available in upwards of 10 colors, there is a lot of choice and variety.
 Plus, some of their carpets are available with added benefits like their Magic Fresh odor reducing treatment and their Silver Release antimicrobial treatment.

-What I also like is the carpet tile options – though usually thought of as a commercial product, some of the designs (like Planx shown below) would be more than suitable for residential spaces such as the “man-cave”, games room, gym or home cinema.
+What we also like is the carpet tile options – though usually thought of as a commercial product, some of the designs (like Planx shown below) would be more than suitable for residential spaces such as the “man-cave”, games room, gym or home cinema.

 The Milliken group is a huge, multilayered corporation that offer innovative solutions in several areas including chemicals, industrial and specialty textiles, and floor coverings.

 It’s this last one that we care about!
 Their residential carpets are currently arranged in three excellent collections: Imagine, Crystal Stitch and Hardanger.